ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 Given the amount of dysfunction in the recent history with world wars, population, technological and environmental doomsday scenarios.... humans face a stark choice.
 Evolve beyond the ego or die.

 Eckhart likes to depict the ego as a mind-made entity, a "little me" that lives inside us, that forms a fictional self.
 Most people "identify" with it and are completely wrapped up in satisfying its needs as if without it, they would cease to exist.
-It is always needy, comparing, always causing suffering to its host and others in very cunning ways.
-It can be hard to distinguish.

 Most people are unaware of or deny a stream of "thinking" in their heads.
 Thinking is a body function you have little control over.
 You can only  be aware of it.